 - Handful of green onions (negi)(cut diagonally into 2-inch pieces)

 - Add the dashi powder to 1.5L of water and bring to a boil.
 Add the meat, squash, carrots, mushrooms and snow peas and bring to a boil again.

-- Gently separate the noodles and add to the water.
-Simmer until the noodles soften (about 10-12 mins).
+- Gently add the noodles to the water and Simmer until the noodles begin to soften.

 - Reduce the heat to low and stir in the miso.